fun things to do with kids in guatemala

 Ceibal

 Take a boat ride from Sayaxche down the Pasion River to the ruins of Ceibal.
 The ride in a flat-bottomed launch is part of the fun (takes about an hour).
 The wide green smooth-flowing Pasion River is flanked by dense trees, covered with vines in fantastic shapes.
 Turtles and crocodiles live in the river – you might see a small "croc" slip off a log into the water.
-Flowering plants and birds abound – cormorants, blue herons, parrots.
+Flowering plants and birds abound – cormorants, blue herons, parrots, vultures, eagles, kingfishers.
 Thatched houses dot the river banks and local people fish from canoes.

 Ceibal